Download and print as a PDF (546kB pdf)

 You have been given this information because your cancer can be treated with medicines called anti-hormone therapies that block or decrease the hormones that your body makes.
 This information will help you decide if you want to take this medicine.

 Feeling confident about your body and being able to make informed decisions about your health is an important part of being well.
 We want you to feel in control of your health and your ability to manage it.
 The symptoms diary included here will help you with this.
-We understand that this is a difficult time when you have finished your treatment.
-We are here to support you with any symptoms or side-effects that you have.
-Please remember that you are not alone.

 What is anti-hormone therapy?